hekailiang/squirrel/README.md

 ConverterProvider.INSTANCE.register(MyEvent.class, new MyEventConverter());
 ConverterProvider.INSTANCE.register(MyState.class, new MyStateConverter());
 ```
 	*Note: If you only use fluent API to define state machine, there is no need to implement corresponding converters.
-And also if the Event or State class is type of String or Enumeration, you don't need to implement or register a converter explictly at most of cases.*
+And also if the Event or State class is type of String or Enumeration, you don't need to implement or register a converter explicitly at most of cases.*

 * **New State Machine Instance**
-After user defined state machine behavior, user could create a new state machine instance through builder.
+After user defined state machine behaviour, user could create a new state machine instance through builder.
 Note, once the state machine instance is created from the builder, the builder cannot used to define any new element of state machine anymore.
 ```java
 T newStateMachine(S initialStateId, Object... extraParams);
 ```